dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_push_analysis-->

-The push analysis api includes endpoints for previewing a push analysis report for the logged in user and manualy triggering the system to generate and send push analysis reports, in addition to the normal CRUD operations.
+The push analysis api includes endpoints for previewing a push analysis report for the logged in user and manually triggering the system to generate and send push analysis reports, in addition to the normal CRUD operations.
 When using the create and update endpoints for push analysis, the push analysis will be scheduled to run based on the properties of the push analysis.
-When deleting or updating a pushanalysis to be disabled, the job will also be stopped from running in the future.
+When deleting or updating a push analysis to be disabled, the job will also be stopped from running in the future.

 To get a HTML preview of an existing push analysis, you can do a GET